shauninman/MinUI/skeleton/BASE/README.txt

 ----------------------------------------
 Quicksave & auto-resume

 MinUI will create a quicksave when powering off in-game.
 The next time you power on the device it will automatically resume from where you left off.
 A quicksave is created when powering off manually or automatically after a short sleep.
-On devices without a POWER button (eg. the Trimui Smart) press the MENU button twice to put the device to sleep before flipping the POWER switch.
+On devices without a POWER button (eg. the Trimui Smart or M17) press the MENU button twice to put the device to sleep before flipping the POWER switch.

 ----------------------------------------
 Roms